symfony-cmf/Routing/README.md

 Symfony2 Routing component and the Symfony2 HttpKernel (for the logger interface and cache warmup interface).

-For the DoctrineRouter you will need something to implement the RouteRepositoryInterface with.
+For the DynamicRouter you will need something to implement the RouteRepositoryInterface with.
 We suggest using Doctrine as this allows to map any class into a database.